-CertAgent has an option to connect to LDAP servers to push certificate and CRLs as they are issued.
+CertAgent/Dhuma has an option to connect to LDAP servers to push certificate and CRLs as they are issued.
 Since certificates and CRLs are public information this connection may be unsecure or secure and may or may not be authenticated.
-There is no LDAP server in the evaluated configuration, LDAP publishing was not evaluated, and LDAP publishing is disabled when CertAgent is configured with strict NIAP compliance settings.
+There is no LDAP server in the evaluated configuration, LDAP publishing was not evaluated, and LDAP publishing is disabled when CertAgent/Dhuma is configured with strict NIAP compliance settings.

-CertAgent's OCSP capability is divided into basic OCSP support and enhanced OCSP support.
-Basic OCSP support provides OCSP responses for issuers managed by the CertAgent instance.
-If enabled, enhanced OCSP support, known as Dhuma, provides OCSP responses for issuers not managed by the CertAgent instance.
-The evaluated configuration enabled enhanced OCSP support but operating the TOE with basic OCSP support is considered equivalent.
+CertAgent/Dhuma's OCSP capability is divided into basic OCSP support and enhanced OCSP support called Dhuma.
+Basic OCSP support provides OCSP responses solely for issuers managed by the CertAgent instance.
+If enabled, enhanced OCSP support, Dhuma, additionally provides OCSP responses for issuers not managed by the CertAgent/Dhuma instance and can be installed as an independent standalone OCSP responder.
+The evaluated configuration is a single system with CertAgent and enhanced OCSP (Dhuma) support enabled, but operating the TOE with basic OCSP support, with just CertAgent, or with just Dhuma, is considered equivalent.